juju/docs/src/en/developer-getting-started.md

 develop  because it is easier, faster, and cheaper than a traditional cloud environment.

+This guide also uses the [Vanilla PHP Forum software](http://vanillaforums.org) as our example application for getting started charming, as it's a great example of a typical three factor application consisting of a Database, a PHP web application served over HTTP.

 ## Prerequisites and Tools

 We have created tools to make writing charms easier.
 Developers should [install